Heiss/py-datatype-redis/README.md

 **Beware**: If the client is not compatible with this library, it will raise an `ValueError`.

-If you want to use a redisCluster, you can do this with the client-parameter, too.
+If you want to use a redis-cluster (e.g. [redis-py-cluster](https://pypi.org/project/redis-py-cluster/)), you can do this with the client-parameter, too.

 ```python
 from rediscluster import RedisCluster